 Carpool lanes are to be used only by cars with more than one passenger, in order to free up space: (In Italy I believe this was attempted in the Napoli area and led to a huge increase in the sale of inflatable half-dummies.
 Or maybe I am thinking of the seatbelt law, which led to the sale of T-shirts with the belt design stamped diagonally across the front…)

 Beware of road blocks caused by people driving with cruise control who refuse to speed up in the passing lane.
-(Hear hear!!)
+(Move over, you sluggards!!)

 Beware of slamming on the brake with your left foot, thinking that the brake in the automatic transmission is the clutch.
 The resulting screeching halt will be perilous indeed!
 (My husband once brought us to a head-banging stop on the highway trying to “change gears to slow down” for an accident ahead.)

 In case you are stopped by the police, slow down, pull over, and keep your hands on the wheel.
 Fines are paid by mail and never on site (so don’t offer any money to the officer to forget the infraction, one presumes!)